hunkeelin/redis-proxy/README.md

 ## Design decisions
 * Configurations on the proxy is set via environment variables because I expect this to be deployed in docker-like environment.
+* Instead of having sequential concurrent processing after a certain limit.
+I return too many request couple with prometheus metrics instead.
+That way the we can can monitor the total number of requests and proactively handle volume requests situation if that arise.
+E.g scale up pods, throttle request from the LB side, cloudflare rules etc...

 ## ToDo
 - Add helm.yaml for easier deployment.